PVirie/search/README.md

 ## Approach

-tl,dr; a variational LSTM with policy-gradient on normal distribution.
+tl,dr; a variational LSTM with policy-gradient.

 ## Getting Started